grafana/tempo/docs/tempo/website/configuration/_index.md

             # Example: "prefetch_trace_count: 10000"
             [prefetch_trace_count: <int>]

             # Size of read buffers used when performing search on a vparquet block.
-This times read_buffer_count
+This value times the read_buffer_count
             # is the total amount of bytes used for buffering when performing search on a parquet block.
             # Default: 4194304
             [read_buffer_size_bytes: <int>]